egg-roup/sntruggled/README.md

 # vr-lab-project: Virtual Reality (VR) FPS Game

 ## Overview
-**Generic Game Name** is a VR zombie survival game where you and your stuffed animal friends fight off endless waves of toys using various toy gun weapons.
+**Sntruggled** is a VR zombie survival game where you and your stuffed animal friends fight off endless waves of toys using various toy gun weapons.
 Set in a world where you are a stuffed animal in a toy store, you must find “a way out” through aim and exploration.

 ## Game Components